dangerousl/dangerousl.github.io/content/2020-06-27-in-defense-of-video-games.md

 > If you walk along the ocean from the castle you’ll come to a cave on the **promontory**.

 Did you know what a promontory was when you were in elementary school?
 Could you describe it now?
-I'm genuinely unsure.
 I didn't, but the context clues and my curiosity led to me a dictionary.
 I not only learned the word and how to use it, but also how to spell it.

 ### Music, A Universal Language - Until You Try To Understand It
 Let's take one look at Ocarina of Time, as well.
 Just the names of the songs you learn: